Elession/Elession.github.io/_posts/2025-02-10-pwn challenges.md

 <br>

 To my readers, if you ever attempt to learn pwn, please learn the basics of stack :) It will help you visualise and understand techniques at memory level.
-Once you able grasp this fundamental well, it becomes a lot easier to learn different techniques.
+Once you are able grasp this fundamental well, it becomes a lot easier to learn different techniques.

 <br>